thegetty/inventories-and-surveys/content/part-ii/chapter-7.md

 Official survey standards and guidelines have been developed and published by national agencies worldwide and are commonly used (or adapted for use) to develop regional and local guidelines.
 Applicable standards for a jurisdictional area should be identified and considered as the foundational element for a survey to provide technical assistance for survey planning and developing survey tools and methods.[^1] Adopting such standards will help ensure consistency in survey practices and that the survey follows accepted professional practices, meets applicable legal requirements for heritage preservation, and is credible and defensible.[^2] The use of standards is particularly important in instances where survey findings are officially approved, adopted, and incorporated into an authoritative inventory.
 [Chapter 8](/part-ii/chapter-8/) discusses the application of standards and guidelines to developing survey recording and documentation tools and methods.

-It is important to acknowledge that in many cases, existing standards and guidelines are outdated.
+It is important to acknowledge that, in many cases, existing standards and guidelines are outdated.
 For example, data fields required for old paper survey forms may refer to specific ways to record spatial information that are no longer pertinent for digital data collection.
 As well, standards and guidelines may not apply to documenting the range of themes and heritage typologies that characterize modern surveys, such as intangible heritage.
 The planning phase is a critical time to assess and address the relevancy of these survey standards for a modern survey.

 {% accordion '## Historic Preservation Practice in the United States' 'sidebar-1' %}